-The console installation is simple and convenient.
-After simple configuration, console can communicate with the chain node.
-Console has rich commands and good interactive experience.
-Users can query the blockchain status, read and modify configuration, manage blockchain nodes, deploy and call contract through console.
-Console helps users to manage, develop, operate and maintain blockchain, and to reduce the complicated operation and the threshold of use.
+The console installation is convenient and straightforward.
+After simple configuration, the console can communicate with the chain node.
+The console has rich commands and good interactive experience.
+Users can query the blockchain status, read and modify the configuration, manage blockchain nodes, deploy and call contract through the console.
+The console helps users to manage, develop, operate, and maintain the blockchain, and to reduce the complicated operation and the threshold of use.

-Compare to traditional scripting tools such as nodejs, console is simple to install and has better experience.
+Compare to traditional scripting tools such as node-js, and the console is simple to install and has a better experience.
 For details, please refer to Console Manual.